 Your vet may advise you to use a quality of life scale for dogs known as HHHHMM that helps you assess the following factors – all scores are based on a scale of 1 – 10:

-Mobility – a sling or harness can be used for smaller dogs, and other support options such as carts and wagons for larger breeds to let your dog keep active and work through mobility issues
+- Mobility.
+You can use a sling or harness for smaller dogs, and other support options such as carts and wagons for larger breeds to let your dog keep active and work through mobility issues

-More good days than bad – bad days may include nausea and vomiting, unrelenting pain, and difficulty breathing – the quality of life is compromised when there are many bad days one after another
+More good days than bad.
+Bad days may include nausea and vomiting, unrelenting pain, and difficulty breathing – the quality of life suffers when there are many bad days one after another

 You know your dog better than anyone but often you can’t tell the level of pain – look out for: